matn7/Google-Platform-Notes/gcp/GCPComputeEngine.md

 **IAM basic roles apply across all Google Cloud services in a project**

-- can do what on all resources.
+- Can do what on all resources.

 **IAM basic roles offer fixed, coarse-grained levels of access**